 Sometimes we can do nothing about the problems we face - a mother's death, a traffic accident, or medical issues.
 And in those cases we just need to let ourselves grieve, in our own way.
 That is one approach to solving a problem, because a big aspect of that is acknowledging our feelings involved.
 Write it out, journal it, cry, eat some good food, be angry, whatever works for you.
 You may not come to a concrete, black and white answer or solution.
 Sometimes the answers aren't black and white.
 Sometimes acting on instinct is best.
 Sometimes we retain no power over the problems we face, except for how we choose to think about them.
 But wow, what a thing we can control - our perspective.

-Much love and best wishes,
+Much love and best wishes during this time,